gabesargeant/blog/gabrielsargeant/content/posts/lambdamapping/index.md

+**Step 6**
-**Step 6** got really interesting.
+This was really interesting.
 In my past life I've shied away from use of interfaces for testing and mocking, favoring a constructor based dependency injection via some top level factories and used testing frameworks such as Java's Mockito.
 I've always found this style of approach to be very testable and readable.
 However because the lambda function has only 7 allowable method signatures there needs to be another way around that.
 Which turns out to be dependency injection with [pointer receivers](https://tour.golang.org/methods/4) and the heavy use of AWS SKD interface types.

 This aws events webinar was so good I actually liked the video and subscribed to the channel.
 [Youtube: Unit Testing your AWS Lambda Functions in Go](https://youtu.be/dFY2hsBiFcI)